styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-members/README.md

 ```

-You have to substitute `www.gatsby-frontend.com` with the address of your static site.
-Otherwise your users may get confused: After clicking the magic link, they will see the private login screen of your CMS.
+Substitute `www.gatsby-frontend.com` with the address of your static site.
+Without this change users may get confused: After clicking the magic link, they will see the private login screen of your CMS.

 ## Contributions